 top of page

-Answers to common questions about Acupuncture
+Answers to some common questions about Acupuncture

 Does Acupuncture hurt?

-Generally it should not be painful.
+Generally acupuncture should not be painful.

 How does Acupuncture work?